Search

 tincture🔊

-(obsolete) A pigment or other substance that colours or dyes; specifically, a pigment used as a cosmetic.
-(19)
+(obsolete) A pigment or other substance that colors or dyes; specifically, a pigment used as a cosmetic.

-# A colour or tint, especially if produced by a pigment or something which stains; a tinge.
+(by extension) A color or tint, especially if produced by a pigment or something which stains; a tinge.

 (pharmacy) A medicine consisting of one or more substances dissolved in ethanol or some other solvent.

-(in past participle form) To colour or stain (something) with, or as if with, a dye or pigment.
+To color or stain (something) with, or as if with, a dye or pigment.

 (pharmacy) To dissolve (a substance) in ethanol or some other solvent to produce a medicinal tincture.